Slow Memory in a Fast-paced World

 It’s a simpler and fun way to do schoolwork while boosting memory.

-3. Visualise everything
+3. Visualize everything

 Visualization is an excellent technique to remember things.
 It’s the first step to building a mind map.